Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Definitions in QA Attribution

 \subsection{Task Formulation}

-This paper studies the evaluation of question answering evaluation, which is to verify whether one or multiple citations that state facts can sufficiently support a generated answer statement to a user’s natural language question.
-Formally, given a question $q$, an answer statement $a$ and a citation $c$, the objective of the attributable evaluation method is to map them to an attribution category $t$ (a.k.a. class label).
-Note that $q$, $a$ and $c$ are all in natural language.
-This mapping can be represented by the function $\mathcal{F}:\mathcal{Q}\times\mathcal{A}\times\mathcal{C}\mapsto\mathcal{T}$, where $\mathcal{Q}$, $\mathcal{A}$ and $\mathcal{C}$ denote all the questions, answers and citations, respectively, and $\mathcal{T}$ denotes a set of candidate categories, such as $\{$\textit{supportive}, \textit{insufficient}, \textit{contradictory}, \textit{irrelevant}$\}$ which indicates whether ``the citation $c$ is supportive, insufficient, contradictory or irrelevant to the answer $a$ of the query $q$.''
+This work aims to evaluate the attribution in AQA.
+It is to verify whether an evidence, which has one or multiple citations (references) with facts stated, can sufficiently support a generated answer towards a natural language question.
+Formally, given a question $q$, an answer statement $a$ and an evidence $e$, the objective of attribution evaluation is to map them to an attribution category $t$ (a.k.a. class label).
+It can be represented by the function $\mathcal{F}:\mathcal{Q}\times\mathcal{A}\times\mathcal{E}\mapsto\mathcal{T}$, where $\mathcal{Q}$, $\mathcal{A}$ and $\mathcal{E}$ denote the sets of questions, answers and evidence, respectively, and $\mathcal{T}$ denotes the set of potential categories, such as $\{$\textit{supportive}, \textit{partially supportive}, \textit{contradictory}, \textit{irrelevant}$\}$ which mean ``$e$ is supportive, partially supportive, contradictory or irrelevant to the fact that $a$ is the answer of $q$.''